-What conclusions were drawn from the comprehensive needs assessment?
+• What conclusions were drawn from the comprehensive needs assessment?

-A needs assessment was conducted from September 2019 through June 2020 to determine the specific programmatic needs at SEED.
-The primary data sources used for the needs assessment included classroom observations; interviews with teachers and school leaders; review of curriculum and pacing guides; review of student outcomes; and a self-assessment of the school's practices using the SEED network's program model rubrics.
+A needs assessment was conducted from April 2022 through August 2022 to determine the specific programmatic needs at SEED.
+The primary data sources used for the needs assessment included the following:

+- classroom and school observations;

+- interviews with teachers and school leaders;

+- curriculum and pacing guides;

+- PARCC scores;

+- interim assessment data (MAP);

+- Qualitative Site Review results;

+- Advanced Placement exam scores; and

+- self-assessment of the school's practices using the SEED network's program model rubrics.